ios-xr/gisobuild/README.md

 LNT only build options:
   --remove-packages REMOVE_PACKAGES [REMOVE_PACKAGES ...]
-                        Remove RPMs, specified in a comma separated list.
+                        Remove RPMs, specified in a space separated list.
                         These are matched against user installable package names, and must be the whole package name, e.g: xr-bgp --skip-usb-image      Do not build the USB image